muzaffarahtesham/github-slideshow/_posts/0000-01-02-muzaffarahtesham.md

 layout: slide
 title: "Welcome to Muzaffar's slide!"
 ---
-This is my awsome slide
+This is my awsome slide : tada:
 Use the left arrow to go back!